Toni Kukoč

-Toni Kukoč ([kukotʃ]; born September 18, 1968) is a Croatian-American former professional basketball player who serves as Special Advisor to Jerry Reinsdorf, the owner of the Chicago Bulls.
+Toni Kukoč ([kukotʃ]; born September 18, 1968) is a Croatian former professional basketball player who serves as special advisor to Jerry Reinsdorf, the owner of the Chicago Bulls.
 After a highly successful period in European basketball, he was one of the first established European stars to play in the National Basketball Association (NBA).
-Nicknamed "The Waiter", Kukoč played for four NBA teams between 1993 and 2006, winning the NBA Sixth Man of the Year Award in 1996.
-He is a three-time NBA champion, having won championships with the Michael Jordan-led Chicago Bulls in 1996, 1997, and 1998.
+Kukoč played for four NBA teams between 1993 and 2006, winning the NBA Sixth Man of the Year Award in 1996.
+He is a three-time NBA champion, having won championships with the Chicago Bulls in 1996, 1997 and 1998.